shahabkondri/chat-gpt-shell/README.md

-# ChatGPT CLI
+# ChatGPT Shell
-ChatGPT CLI is a command-line interface for interacting with the ChatGPT API, built with Java, Spring Boot, and Spring Shell.
+ChatGPT Shell is a command-line interface for interacting with the ChatGPT API, built with Java, Spring Boot, and Spring Shell.
 It is a simple and easy-to-use tool that allows users to send messages and receive AI-generated responses.

 ## Features
 - Customizable terminal prompt